 Greg** even admitted to (in a previous job, he quickly added) always being late as he laid in bed a few minutes more and more, thinking up excuses for what he was going to say to his boss that day – we’ll come back to that later by the way.
 “No big deal” you might be thinking – it’s just a few minutes.
 Maybe 10 minutes, 15 minutes of snoozing at the worst”… no harm done.
 Right?
 Well, no, wrong.
 Utterly wrong.

 Waking up on time is essential for a successful, good day, because how you start your day is critical.
 Start it off rushed, in a bad mood, berating yourself for not waking up on time… just doesn’t scream “I am someone who has got it together” now does it?!

 Let’s be honest too, what an utter complete waste of time the snooze is!
 Seriously what are you going to achieve in that 15 minutes of snooze time?
 Are you going to be getting any extra sleep?
 NO!
 You are just bloody procrastinating and putting off the obvious!

 Waking up when you intended, whatever the time, and not hitting the snooze button is something I used to struggle with.
-I envy, sorry I mean ‘admire’ people like my husband who ping out of bed when the alarm goes off, even at 5.15 EVERY DAMN DAY for cross-fit.
+I envy, sorry I mean ‘admire’ people like my husband who ping out of bed when the alarm goes off, even at 5.15 EVERY DAY for cross-fit.
 He’s an ex-officer in the Royal Marines so I guess his discipline is now second nature.
-But for us normal folk who cannot be going through the world’s toughest military training course, I have some tips for you.
+But for us normal folk who have not gone through the world’s toughest military training course, I have some tips for you.